gugazimmermann/boinanuvem-frontend/README.md

 ### Docker Multi-Stage Build

-The Dockerfile uses a multi-stage build process:
+The Dockerfile uses a multi-stage build process to optimize image size and build time:
-1. **development-dependencies-env**: Installs all dependencies
+1. **development-dependencies-env**: Installs all dependencies (including dev dependencies)
 2. **production-dependencies-env**: Installs production dependencies only
-3. **build-env**: Builds the application
+3. **build-env**: Builds the application for production
-4. **Final stage**: Creates minimal production image
+4. **Final stage**: Creates minimal production image with only runtime dependencies

+This approach results in a smaller final image (~200MB) while maintaining all necessary functionality.

 ## 📦 Production Build